DawidN/dawid-wave-tools/README.md

 - Removes line breaks
 - Replaces quotes with /"

+###Convert JSON format to SAQL
+- changes single line JSON Format SAQL string back into a format that is readable.
+- Does not currently replace aliases back to ID's.

 ###Replace ID's
 - Replaces any key value pair as defined in the config file for the selection.